 - 1. Start the Sun Mass-Storage Driver Disk Creation wizard using one of the following methods: - Insert the Tools and Drivers CD into a Windows system with a CD/DVD drive.
 The CD will autostart.
-At the main menu, select Make a Windows Server 2003 Mass Storage Driver Disk, and then proceed to Step 2.
+At the main menu, select Make a Mass-Storage Driver Disk, and then proceed to Step 2.

---or--
+--0r--

-- If you have downloaded FloppyPack_x_x.zip from the Sun download site (see "Downloading Server-Specific Driver Packages" on page 7), do the following to copy and extract the files: - i.
-On a system running Microsoft Windows software with a floppy drive, copy the FloppyPack_x_x_x.zip file to a temporary directory. - ii.
+- If you have downloaded FloppyPack.zip from the Sun download site (see "Downloading Server-Specific Driver Packages" on page 7), do the following to copy and extract the files: - i.
+On a system running Microsoft Windows software with a floppy drive, copy the FloppyPack.zip file to a temporary directory. - ii.
 Start Windows Explorer. - iii.
 Navigate to the folder where you placed the downloaded file. - iv.
-Select FloppyPack x_x_z .zip. - v.
+Select FloppyPack.zip. - v.
 On the File menu, click Extract All.